PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/common_vmseries_and_autoscale/README.md

     * one dedicated to an Application Gateway
   * Route Tables and Network Security Groups
 * 1 Virtual Machine Scale set:
+  * deployed across availability zones
   * for inbound, outbound and east-west traffic
   * with 3 network interfaces: management, public, private
-  * no public addresses are assigned to firewalls' interfaces
+  * with public IP addresses assigned to:
+    * management interface
+    * public interface - due to use of a public Load Balancer this public IP is used mainly for outgoing traffic
 * 2 Load Balancers:
   * public - with a public IP address assigned, in front of the public interfaces of the firewalls in VMSS, for incoming traffic
   * private - in front of the private interfaces of the firewalls in VMSS, for outgoing and east-west traffic
-* a NAT Gateway responsible for handling the outgoing traffic for the management (updates) and public interfaces
 * an Application Insights, used to store the custom PanOS metrics sent from firewalls in scale set
 * an Application Gateway, serving as a reverse proxy for incoming traffic, with a sample rule setting the XFF header properly

-A note on resiliency - this is an example of a none zonal deployment.
-Resiliency is maintained by using fault domains (Scale Set's default mechanism).

 ### Auto Scaling VM-Series